GallowayLabMIT/protocols/docs/protocols/cloning/lr_cloning.rst

 LR cloning
 ==================

-.. time:: 1 hour to overnight
+.. time:: 1 hour to overnight for best efficiency

 Protocol
 ========
 .. note::
-	In most instances, a 5 uL reaction is sufficent.
+	In most instances, a 5 uL reaction is sufficent for effective colonies.

 1. Add 50-150 ng of entry plasmid and 150 ng of destination plasmid.
 Dilute with 1X TE buffer to 4 uL or 8 uL depending on whether you choose to perform a 5 uL or 10 uL reaction respectively.
 2. Thaw LR Clonase II enzyme mix on ice for two minutes.
 Vortex the enzyme mix briefly (2 seconds each time).